-That was good for a few years but new things were calling so he quit and worked for a health and safety consultancy called HSMC.
-That company grew into predominantly a noise, audiometry (hearing tests) and fire risk management business, along with a lot of health and safety work.
-This developed for almost a decade to the point of having a client list of over 650 companies and conducted around 250 noise assessments and about 25,000 workplace hearing tests (audiometry) every year all over the UK and are still out there doing a sterling job.
-Eventually in 2016 Adam called time, resigned and after 23 years in health and safety, took two years out, initially bashing knackered houses about to make them good again, and then latterly starting up a business importing Greek olive oil to the UK.
+That was good for a few years but new things were calling, so he quit and started a health and safety consultancy which grew into predominantly a noise, audiometric testing and fire risk management business.
+This developed to the point of having a client list of over 650 companies and conducted around 250 noise assessments and about 25,000 workplace hearing tests every year all over the UK.
+Eventually in 2016 Adam called time, tootled off and after 23 years took two years out, initially bashing knackered houses about to make them good again, and then latterly starting up a business importing Greek olive oil to the UK.
 Don't ask - let's just say a warm summer's night in Crete and much partaking of alcohol was involved...
-Finally in June 2018, refreshed and enthused again it was time to get back into the workplace and The Noise Chap was born that month.
-The intention has been to strip away the rest of the health and safety work and just focus on the one thing Adam enjoys doing, and do that one thing exceptionally well.
-No fire risk assessments, no health and safety work, no fire training, no legal advice on health and safety, no risk assessments, basically nothing where the answer could possibly be 'wear high-vis'.
+Finally in June 2018, refreshed and enthused it was time to get back to it and The Noise Chap was born.
+The intention was to strip away the rest of the health and safety work and just focus on the one thing Adam enjoys doing, and do that one thing exceptionally well.
+No fire risk assessments, no health and safety work, no fire training, no legal advice on health and safety, no general risk assessments, basically nothing where the answer could possibly be 'wear high-vis'.
 And the intention was no employees, no stress.
-That resolve lasted for nearly four whole days of The Noise Chap's existence, which brings us to Noise Chap Minion Number 1...
+That resolve lasted for nearly four whole days of The Noise Chap's existence, which brings us to Noise Chap Rob...

-Rob 'The Vicar' was previously employed by Cheltenham and Gloucester and then went to HSMC, working on audiometry, spirometry and skin assessment screening services for several years.
-Rob wanders the motorway networks of the UK with a look of genial happily bemused benevolence, and it has to be said gets lost more than is probably normal for a bloke with a SatNav in front of him.
-Rob is bloody good at what he does so when Adam was looking to incorporate audiometry into The Noise Chap's services and Rob was looking for something new to get his teeth into, it made complete sense to lure Rob over to a new land of milk and honey.
-Well, to be honest, the promise of a new audiometry screening van and a lovely special mop he can call his own seemed to do the trick.
-Rob will be joining The Noise Chap at the end of July 2018, ready to darken the doorsteps of clients up and down the country just in time for their August holiday shutdowns.
-Good timing Rob, don't think I didn't notice this plan to have an easy first month of work.
+Rob was previously employed by Cheltenham and Gloucester and then went to a specialist screening consultancy, working on audiometric testing, spirometry and skin assessment screening services for several years.
+Rob wandered the motorway networks of the UK with a look of genial happily bemused benevolence, and it has to be said got lost more than is probably normal for a bloke with a SatNav in front of him.
+Rob is bloody good at what he does so when Adam heard Rob was looking for new gainful employment in the summer of 2018 it made sense to lure Rob over to a new land of milk and honey.
+Rob joined The Noise Chap at the end of July 2018, ready to darken the doorsteps of clients up and down the country just in time for their August holiday shutdowns.
+The timing of this was probably not an accident on Rob’s part.